amitashnanda/Impact-of-Feature-Correlation-on-Feature-Importance-using-SHAP/README.md

 ```

 ## Dataset
-The datset is private.
+The dataset is private.
 It consists of data collected and processed from patients in the trial with UCSD Health.

 ## Running
 For a local installation, make sure you have pip installed and run: